TheDoomfire/chooseinvesting/src/blog/2022-03-31-treasure-asa-analysis.md

 </p>

 <p>
-    Hyundai Glovis is not that bad, they have been increasing their revenue steadily every year and about 85% in 10 years total.
-About 6.3% YoY.
+    Hyundai Glovis is not that bad, they have been increasing their revenue steadily every year and about <span class="text-plus">85%</span> in 10 years total.
+About <span class="text-plus">6.3%</span> YoY.
 </p>

 <p>
-    Their earnings are less impressive with 57% 10year total and 4.6% YoY.
+    Their earnings are less impressive with <span class="text-plus">57%</span> 10year total and <span class="text-plus">4.6%</span> YoY.
 </p>

 <p>